'Tucker Carlson Today' premiere: Douglas Murray on Oppression and the Passport to Success

 "You either speak the truth as you see it or you grow to despise yourself."

 "Who’s doing the judging here exactly?
 You have to work out the difference between people who are critics and an enemy: A real critic wants you to improve, an enemy wants you gone.
-And you in America have seem to have lost the ability to differentiate between these two things," the Hammersmith, U.K., native said.
+And you in America have seem to have lost the ability to differentiate between these two things," the U.K. native said.

 Join Tucker Carlson for unfiltered, unafraid, and unstoppable interviews and discussions, unpacking the issues you care about, with the clarity you deserve, on the new Fox Nation program, "Tucker Carlson Today."